hipe/tmx/lib/skylab/beauty-salon/doc/issues/028-name-conventions-for-functions-and-methods.md

   deprecated because it expresses neither what it accepts or what shape its result is. :+[#.E]

++ `[_]make[_]` - this verb used in perhaps *any* method name should confer this one meaning only: this method results in a generated class. as well, all methods (and function-likes) that produce a class should use this verb unless there is a good reason not to.

+  if you were going to use this verb the semantics described here to not fit your method, consider (see) `build`.

 + `new_with` - see the #iambic family of method name conventions below.

 + `on_` see [#.C] method naming conventions around events below.